The Beginning, 1918

 With courage born of great

-faith, he ventured into unknown territory and set up
+faith, Dr Green ventured into unknown territory to teach

 the standard of Truth.
-But during his journeys around
+But through his journeys around

-the country, he started to realize the impossibility
+the country, he began to realize the impossibility

 of personally reaching the many people who were ready